unepwcmc/ProtectedPlanet/docs/workers.md

 redis-server
 ```

+## Current Setup

-Jobs are processed by running (in two different windows/panes):
+Jobs are processed by running:

 ```
-# 1
 bundle exec sidekiq -q default

-# 2
-bundle exec sidekiq -q import
 ```

-The need for two different sidekiq processes (which also happens in production)
-is due to the nature of the WDPA import process.
-As we completely recreate the
-DB at every import, the `import` sidekiq process has to switch connection to a
-new DB, where the import happens.
-As all sidekiq workers share the same connection
-pool, jobs that are supposed to be running in the current DB (the ones in the `default`
-queue) would instead connect to the new unfinished DB.
+> **Note**: As of 24 November 2025, the `import` queue is no longer used for monthly releases.
+We now use the portal importer for releases.
+The import queue workers are legacy code that may be removed in the future.

+For monthly releases, see the [Release Process Documentation](release/release_process.md) and [Portal Release Runbook](release/portal_release_runbook.md).

+## Legacy Import Workers

+The following information is kept for reference only, as the old import worker system is deprecated:

-Having two separate sidekiq processes avoids this issue.
+**Historical Context**: Previously, two separate sidekiq processes were needed:
+- `default` queue - Regular application jobs
+- `import` queue - WDPA import jobs

+This was necessary because the old import process completely recreated the database at every import.
+The `import` sidekiq process had to switch connection to a new DB where the import happened.
+Since all sidekiq workers share the same connection pool, jobs in the `default` queue would have connected to the unfinished import DB.
+Having two separate sidekiq processes avoided this issue.

 ## Status